oxdonyosa/odosasmachine/README.md

 # Odosa's Machine

-A live Bitcoin candle analysis tool that connects directly to Binance to scan and rank every 15-minute candle window by consistency score — finding the most predictable directional bias and mirror pair correlations across the trading day.
+A live Bitcoin candle analysis tool that connects directly to Binance to scan and rank every 15-minute candle window by consistency score and finding the most predictable directional bias and mirror pair correlations across the trading day.

 ---